-Cases of food-borne diseases tend to peak in summer months182.
-With climate change induced warmer temperatures being more favourable for pathogen survival, cases of food-borne illnesses are expected to increase.
+Cases of food-borne diseases tend to peak in summer months.
+With warmer temperatures being more favourable for pathogen survival, cases of food-borne illnesses are expected to increase.
 Likewise, intense precipitation and flooding can lead to heavier levels of stormwater runoff that can cause contamination of water sources and lead to water-borne illnesses.